Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 - So far this season, 21.7% of the 434 passes thrown by his team have gone Smith's way.

-- With seven targets in the red zone this season, Smith has been on the receiving end of 12.3% of his team's 57 red zone pass attempts.
+- Smith (seven red zone targets) has been the recipient of 12.3% of his team's 57 red zone pass attempts.

+- The Eagles, who rank ninth in the NFL in points scored, have dropped back to pass 47.3% of the time while opting for the ground attack 52.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with Washington.